 Take your dog if you have one, you can then talk to other dog walkers about its age and other such dog stuff that dog owners talk about.
 Personally I find taking my pet giraffe is a great conversation starter, especially when I tell people it’s a rescue.

 Back to the walk, there’s some old anti tank defenses along the Tetbury Trail and on a nearby road is an old pill box.
+There’s a few other pill boxes in the area although they’re often hidden under the undergrowth.

 At start of the walk there are a number of timber exercise stations with instructions on how to use them.
 The goods shed is a five minute walk from Tetbury town centre where you can experience the joys of a small supermarket, hotels and lots of antique shops along with a Saturday market under the old market house.